 Snorkel: Bonaire National Marine Park, Washington Slagbaai National Park

 Sail: Glass-bottom trimaran sailing & snorkel excursion

 Sea Kayak: Mangroves, Caribbean Sea

 In Bonaire, we stay in a private home.
 Bedrooms will be divided by gender and participants will sleep slumber party style – in sleeping bags, rotating available beds nightly.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.
 Following time in the ocean, participants will be swimming and rinsing off daily.
 Bathrooms are flush toilets.

 Session 1: Kralendijk, Bonaire (BON).
-Direct flights are available from both Houston and Atlanta.
+A direct flight is available from Atlanta.

 Session 2: A leader-escorted round-trip flight will be available (but not required) for those travelers who wish to fly with a leader in and out of Miami (MIA).
 Please contact our office for details.
 There will also be a staff member on-hand in Kralendijk, Bonaire (BON) if you wish to fly direct.